MartinHodges/spring-boot-k8s-template/README.md

 You can run this application using the 4 profiles mentioned earlier.

 ### Standalone
-In this profile, the application runs on an H2 in-memory database and does not require any Kubernetes cluster.
+In this profile, the application runs on an H2 file-backed database and does not require any Kubernetes cluster.
+A file is used to allow liquibase to work.
+The files are located in your home folder.

 You can build and run the application with:
 ```